Service Learning Program

 - All documentation needs to be signed by an adult who is not related to the student and the reflection questions on the back must be completed.
 Peers cannot sign the time log.

-When should the 60 service learning hours be done?
 It is best to work on the service learning hours steadily throughout high school.
 Students can choose to do them in the summer, during the school year, or some of each.
 Once you find an organization or two that matches your interests, continue to work with them on an ongoing basis, if possible.
 Although it is not to their advantage, many students end up finishing their service learning hours during their senior year.
 They are busy making decisions about their future that year, and, if they haven’t finished their hours, they also miss out on the chance of including all their service learning activities on their résumés.
 It is much better to complete the service learning requirement before the fall of their senior year.
 Completed documentation forms can be turned in anytime while the student is in high school; the hours don’t expire.
 The final deadline for when hours can be turned in is May of a student’s senior year.

 What is the Above and Beyond Service Learning Award?